taiypeo/DeutschSim/README.md

 # DeutschSim
-A quantum circuit simulator, written in Java
+A quantum circuit simulator, written in Java.

 This software uses Apache Commons Math and Gson, so you have to download those libraries in order to compile DeutschSim.